 The smell of a cat is usually delightful, soft, and comforting.
 It is a reminiscence of midnight summer in a fluffball’s body.

 Is there a light, fruity odor coming from your cat?
-It is because of a chemical compound name 4-thio-4-methylpentan-2-1.
+It is because of a chemical compound named 4-thio-4-methylpentan-2-1.

 The most potent stench comes from female cats or neutered male cats.
 Humans describe the scent as smooth, powdery, and pleasant.
 If you have an excellent sense of smell, you might think it smells like berries.